jina-ai/jina/docs/tutorials/practice-your-learning.md

-# Put into Practice
+# Putting It All Together

 Now that you understand all fundamental concepts, let's practice the learnings and build a simple end-to-end demo.

-We will build a fuzzy search demo on the source code: given a snippet source code and a query, find all lines that are similar to the query.
+We will build a fuzzy search demo for source code: given a snippet source code and a query, find all lines that are similar to the query.

 ````{admonition} Preliminaries